openxla/xla/xla/examples/axpy/README.md

     /*gpu_run_options=*/nullptr);
 ```

-Then we will read our StableHLO module to a string:
+Then we read the graph from our StableHLO module file into a string:

 ```c++
 // Read StableHLO module to string